Vintage Historic Photographs

 Stereoviews

-Six vintage stereoviews from the 1860s of Washington D. C. and Central Park in New York City.
+Six stereoviews from the 1860s of Washington D. C. and Central Park in New York City.

 Colorado